ekiwi/rfuzz/README.md

 ### Fuzzer

-The fuzzer is implemented in software an connects to the software simulation fuzz server or the FPGA driver through shared memory.
+The fuzzer is implemented in software and connects to the software simulation fuzz server or the FPGA driver through shared memory.
 As opposed to the fuzz server, the fuzzer itself is design agnostic and thus only needs to be compiled once.
 The design specific information